Statistical laws and linguistics differ in naturalistic video and fictional conversations: Results

 \subsection{Temporal analyses}

 We analyze conversations' narrative thirds (tertiles).
 For tertiles' interarrival distributions, all corpora's gaps are highly skewed short but with long tails (Figure~\ref{fig:narrative_tertile_intervals}). \candor\ and \moviesgroupshort\ resemble each other in this regard, though \candor's tail spans slightly more magnitudes in the beginning and middle of conversations.
-We summarize the extremely high interval tails by summing the tails' word appearances as POS proportions by corpus (see Table~\ref{table:interarrival_rare_words_pos}). \candor's and \moviesgroupshort's highest tail gaps are nouns and \moviesindivshort's are `other'.
-Qualitatively, we see examples of punctuation and pronouns as some of the shortest intervals.
+We sum the tails' word appearances as POS proportions by corpus (see Table~\ref{table:interarrival_rare_words_pos}). \candor's and \moviesgroupshort's highest tail gaps are nouns and \moviesindivshort's are `other'.
+We see examples of punctuation and pronouns as some of the shortest intervals.

 We split interarrival distributions by POS (Figure~\ref{fig:pos_arrival_boxplots}).
 POS interval differences become more apparent when comparing total types to unique types.
 Noun, verb, and `other' POS total gaps are much shorter than function word and interjection usage (but with longer tails).